shubhamagarwal92/CA_2020/README.md

 #### Anaconda installation

-If you are not able to install following the instructions mentioned on the Anaconda website, I have created this simple `install_conda.sh` bash script.
+If you are not able to install following the instructions mentioned on the Anaconda website, I have created [this](https://github.com/shubhamagarwal92/CA_2020/blob/master/install_conda.sh) simple `install_conda.sh` bash script.
 (Tested for Ubuntu and Mac).
-Run the bash script as:
+Download and run the bash script as:

 ```
 bash install_conda.sh